 These foods can trigger upset so for a little while, opt for more bland, comfort foods to give your stomach a break.

-8) Never every take prenatal vitamins on an empty stomach
+8) Never take prenatal vitamins on an empty stomach

 Your prenatal vitamins can seriously exacerbate nausea if you take them on an empty stomach.
 While the culture has us start our day with vitamins, you may find your body prefers taking your prenatal vitamin later in the afternoon with a snack or even after your dinner.
 Taking them with food will help buffer the effects they might have on existing morning sickness.